Technigo/project-design-handoff/README.md

 For me, the biggest challenge in  CSS styling is fixing the background picture so it looks fine for all screen sizes.
 I spent a lot of time to try the best properties for the background in the navbar, so the hero image fits all mobile devices well.
 I experimented with the percentage of the background size and background position.

+I also discovered new shapes of objects with a of background color, using a border's radius.

 It's a great experience to elaborate on a project with a designer, especially as I could see the other side of web creation and find the best way of communciation.
+Following the design directly from a Figma document was also a great lesson!

 ## View it live